How much is my classic car worth?

 Agreed value vs. stated value

 Agreed and stated values for insurance are two common methods insurers use to determine classic car payout limits.
 Stated value is what you say your car is worth (potentially requiring proof), while agreed value is the insured amount you and your insurer agree on.
 Neither is the same as the actual cash value of your car, as that would have to factor in depreciation based on age.
-Here are some key differences between these two classic car valuation methods:
+Learn more about agreed value and insurance.

-Agreed value is the amount your classic car is worth as settled on by you and your insurer when writing or updating your policy.
-At Progressive Classic Car by Hagerty, it's known as Guaranteed Value®, which doesn't require an appraisal.* This value won't automatically change, but some insurers may want your vehicle revaluated at the beginning of each new policy term.
+At Progressive Classic Car by Hagerty, agreed value is known as Guaranteed Value®, which doesn't require an appraisal.* This value won't automatically change, but some insurers may want your vehicle revaluated at the beginning of each new policy term.†

 How to determine your classic or vintage car's value